TXClickWise/txtablewise/README.md

-# Welcome to your Lovable project
+# Welcome to the TX TableWise project

 TODO: Document your project here